 Once potential voters are on your website, you want them to stick around and explore what you offer.

-Check your website’s analytics to see how long visitors are spending on the site.
+Check your website’s analytics to see how long visitors spend on it.
 If they only stay for a few seconds before clicking away, that’s not good.

 But if they spend several minutes reading through your platform and getting to know you and your team, that’s a great sign that they will engage with what you have to say.